stanfordnlp/dspy/docs/quick-start/minimal-example.md

 ## Define the Module

-With our environment set up, let's define a custom module that utilizes the `ChainOfThought` module to perform step-by-step reasoning to generate answers:
+With our environment set up, let's define a custom program that utilizes the `ChainOfThought` module to perform step-by-step reasoning to generate answers:

 ```python
 class CoT(dspy.Module):